South West Wales Brain Injury Group

 Amy Seppman, Marketing Director, JCP Solicitors

-Gareth Dimblebee, Business Support Officer, Mental Health & Learning Disability, Social Services
+Gareth Dimblebee, Finance Assistant, Mental Health & Learning Disability, Social Services

 Sponsorship Co-ordinator

-Paula is committed to life- long learning, training and development for herself and her staff-she has a BSC (Nursing), PGCE (Teaching) and MA (Professional Development) and has links with University of Wales Trinity St David’s and Swansea University.
-Fieldbay are accredited to train both Learner Nurses and O/T students and have their own qualified training manager and a new management Training Academy for existing and aspiring managers within the Company, providing Level 7 training on a bespoke course developed with the University of Wales Trinity St Davids.
+Paula is committed to life- long learning, training and development for herself and her colleagues.
+Paula has a BSC (Nursing), PGCE (Teaching), MA (Professional Development) and IOSH and has links with University of Wales Trinity St David’s and Swansea University.
+Fieldbay are accredited to train both Learner Nurses, Physio’s SALT and O/T students and have their own qualified training team.
+All team members are encouraged to undertake formal qualifications and inhouse development and reflection.

-Paula and Fieldbay have been delighted to have been involved with the SWBIG committee for the past 2 years and to be co-sponsors of the annual conference.
+Paula and Fieldbay have been delighted to have been involved with the SWBIG committee for the past 4 years and to be co-sponsors of the annual conference.
+Paula also sits on the committee as the fund raising manager.